mmaridg/mmaridg/README.md

 - **Python**

 ## Goals 🦦
-- Master the art of web development
+- Be able to share my vision of the world through code.
-- Build cool, impactful projects
+- Keep constantly growing.
-- Always stay curious and keep learning
+- Connect with tech-passionate people.

 ## 🍮 Socials!
 - **LinkedIn:** [mmaridg](https://www.linkedin.com/in/mmaridg)